-In each of these areas, we have described the contributions we aim to make in terms of the changes we seek to effect in the stakeholder environment (a better Internet) that then support wider, more fundamental changes (a better world).
+In each of these areas, we have thought through the contributions we aim to make in terms of the changes we seek to effect in the stakeholder environment (a better Internet) that then support wider, more fundamental changes (a better world).
+Not all of the thinking is set out in this plan - check the Focus Areas Detail document for more.

-We are taking another step this year in having these Focus Areas work across the organisation, supported by both our issues and community teams.
+We are taking another step this year in having these Focus Areas work across the organisation, supported by our issues, community and communications teams.
 We will continue to foster collaboration in these areas with the Internet community, in order to gain additional perspectives in our work and learn from others.
-That also means that we will look to community insights to inform the work we do ourselves in the issues team.